RdeSwart/friends-quiz/README.md

 #### Unsolved Bugs:
 There is an issue with horizontal scrolling on some screens, I think it is an issue with either the image or the .question-container, but I didn't have enough time to fix it, and it doesn't take away from any functionality.

-Media Queries need responsive styling for larger screens.
-There is a bug in the container somewhere and I just need time to find it.

 ### Testing Table